 Using the structural steel model to pinpoint issues before the build.

 We hear that SketchUp has a hard time keeping up with in-depth projects like this.
 Was that your experience?

 Indeed my models can get sluggish, because of all of the details that I include.
 Even the 2D floor plans can considerably bloat the files.
 Paste-in-Place and Component Reload are handy tools native to SketchUp that can help speed models up.
-Other tricks that helped included making each unit in the building their own component and SketchUp file.
+Other tricks that helped included making each unit in the building its own component and SketchUp file.
 When I need to edit a unit, I can edit the individual file and then reload it in the big model.
-I also routinely copy items I am working on and paste-in-place in a clean file, make the edits in a clean, faster file, and then copy and paste-in-place back into the big model.
+I also routinely copy items I am working on and paste-in-place into a clean file, make the edits in a clean, faster file, and then copy and paste-in-place back into the big model.